- Getting the 5xx server error on Instagram can be a confusing experience, but it's caused by a problem with the service's servers.

 The 5xx server error on Instagram comes up when the app has a problem that the server knows about.

-These errors are of twelve types, and the error messages range from a 500 server error to the 511 server error.
+These errors are of twelve types, and the error messages range from a 500 server error to a 511 server error.

 Although all 5xx server error codes point to similar server problems, the numbers give you an insight into the problem with the server.